thomasperi/nobl/README.md

 ## External Functions

-The `run` method also accepts the iterator produced by calling a generator function, allowing you to call existing generator functions with arguments (rather than having to create a new generator function to call it from).
+The `run` method also accepts the iterator produced by calling a generator function, allowing you to call existing generator functions with arguments.

 ```javascript
 function* longOperation(a, b) {